What is intermittent fasting?

 - Water fasting: The only thing you consume during the fast is water.

 - Water + non-caloric beverages: The only things you consume are water and non-caloric beverages like plain tea and black coffee.
 Adding milk, sugar, sweeteners, or artificial sweeteners could impact your blood sugar levels or insulin.
-For some caffeine does increase the stress hormone, cortisol, but it’s a personal test to determine tolerance.

 Popular Intermittent Fasting Protocols

 Below are some of the most common intermittent fasting protocols.

 Based on Dr. Satchin Panda’s research, you would start fasting as close to sunset as possible for at least 13 hours.

 Restrict your daily eating period to 8 hours and fast for the 16 hours in between.
 For example, begin eating window at 9:00AM and stop eating or end window at 4:00PM.
 Another example would be to begin eating at 12:00PM and stop eating at 8:00PM, but it can flex to whenever is most convenient.